Screens

 private static final ResourceLocation SPRITE = ResourceLocation.fromNamespaceAndPath("examplemod", "container/example_container/example_sprite");

-The other #blitSprite methods take in more texture information to allow for rendering part of the sprite.
-These methods take in the texture width and height, the x and y coordinate in the sprite, the left x and top y screen coordinate, the tint color (in ARGB format), and the width and height of the image to render.
+methods take in more texture information to allow for drawing a portion of the sprite.
+These methods take in the sprite width and height, the X and Y coordinate in the sprite, the left X and top Y screen coordinate, the tint color, and the width and height of the image to render.

 // For some texture file example_sprite.png